Victorian Oil Painting Rough Scottish Collie Dog By John Trivett Nettleship

 Can I return an item?

-To initiate a return, the Customer must click on Create a return on the order page on the Site.
+To initiate a return the customer needs to log in to their Vinterior account and click Create a return on the order page.
 In the return request, the reason for the return must be included along with photos of any damage of the Goods, if faulty.

 As with cancellations, the right to return an item does not apply to the following types of Goods, which are non-refundable: items that are personalised, bespoke or made-to-order to the Customer's specific requirements.